Who is welcome?

 We have found this to be true.
 We invite you to come and find out for yourself.

 We are located just off HWY 109 north of Eureka Highschool, between Eureka and Wildwood, just a minute or two from I-44.Go to Google Maps

 In-person or Online

 Come join us in-person or online for worship this Sunday!
-We adhere to St. Louis County and CDC guidelines for COVID-19 precautions, including contactless exchanges, sanitization, and contact tracing.

 The morning service is live-streamed in real-time at 10:40 AM Sunday morning.
 The recording of the service is available by Sunday afternoon.
 Live worship and recorded services are both accessible from our online worship page.

 Heritage Church has what you might call a blended worship style.
 That is, you will see a mix of traditions and fresh expressions of faith; hear centuries-old hymns played with full modern band accompaniment interwoven with contemporary praise and worship songs, all guided by the principles laid down for our worship in God’s Word.
 We do not give prominence to tradition for tradition’s sake.
 Neither do we clamor to modern fads in order to be “relevant”.
 Rather, the Bible instructs us to honor God’s work in the past by recalling the testimonies and singing the songs of saints gone by (e.g. Deuteronomy 31:22 & 31:30-32:44) as well as by singing new songs to God, praising Him for the work He is doing even now to save sinners (e.g. Psalm 33:3, 40:3, 96:1, 144:9, 149:1, Isaiah 42:10, Revelation 5:9, & 14:3).